numpy/numpy/doc/source/user/absolute_beginners.rst

 .. image:: images/np_array.png

+*Be aware that these visualizations are meant to simplify ideas and give you a basic understanding of NumPy concepts and mechanics.
+Arrays and array operations are much more complicated than are captured here!*

 Besides creating an array from a sequence of elements, you can easily create an array filled with ``0s``::